sccn/sccn.github.io/tutorials/II/II.5_component_clustering_tools.md

     components from only one subject, or from one type of subject (e.g., women, who often have thinner skulls and therefore larger EEG than men).

--   ERPs: The second checkbox computes mean ERPs for each condition.
+-   **ERPs:** The second checkbox computes mean ERPs for each condition.
     Here, an ERP latency window \[lo hi\] (in ms) is required.

--   Dipole locations: The third checkbox allows you to include component equivalent dipole locations in the pre-clustering process.
-Dipole locations (shown as \[x y z\]) automatically have three dimensions (Note: It is not yet possible to cluster on dipole orientations).
+-   **Dipole locations:** The third checkbox allows you to include component equivalent dipole locations in the pre-clustering process.
+Dipole locations (shown as \[x y z\]) automatically have three dimensions

+    *Note:* It is not yet possible to cluster on dipole orientations.

     As mentioned above, the equivalent dipole model for each component and dataset must already have been pre-computed.
 If one component is modeled using two symmetrical dipoles, { {File\|pop_preclust.m} }
     will use the average location of the two dipoles for clustering purposes (Note: this choice is not optimum).

--   Scalp maps: The fourth checkbox allows you to include scalp map information in the component 'cluster location'.
+-   **Scalp maps:** The fourth checkbox allows you to include scalp map information in the component 'cluster location'.
 You may choose to use raw component map values, their laplacians, or their spatial gradients.

-(Note: We have obtained fair results for main components using laplacian scalp maps, though there are still better reasons to use equivalent dipole locations instead of scalp maps.
-You may also select whether or not to use only the absolute map values, their advantage being that they do not depend on (arbitrary) component map polarity.
+    *Note*: We have obtained fair results for main components using laplacian scalp maps, though there are still better reasons to use equivalent dipole locations instead of scalp maps.

+    You may also
+    select whether or not to use only the absolute map values, their advantage being that they do not depend on (arbitrary) component map polarity.
 As explained in the { {File\|ICA_decomposition.m} }, ICA component scalp maps themselves have no absolute scalp map polarity.

--   ERSPs and/or ITCs: The last two checkboxes allow including event-related spectral perturbation information in the form of event-related spectral power changes (ERSPs), and event-related phase consistencies (ITCs) for each condition.
-To compute the ERSP and/or ITC measures, several time/frequency parameters are required.
+-   **ERSPs and/or ITCs:** The last two checkboxes allow including event-related spectral perturbation information in the form of event-related spectral power changes (ERSPs), and event-related phase consistencies (ITCs) for each condition.
+    To compute the ERSP
+    and/or ITC measures, several time/frequency parameters are required.
     To choose these values, you may enter the relevant {
     {File\|timefreq.m} } keywords and arguments in the text box.
 You may for instance enter '' 'alpha', 0.01'' for significance masking.
 See the { {File\|timefreq.m} } help message for information about time/frequency parameters to select.

--   Final number of dimensions: An additional checkbox at the bottom allows further reduction of the number of dimensions in the component distance measure used for clustering.
+-   **Final number of dimensions:** An additional checkbox at the bottom allows further reduction of the number of dimensions in the component distance measure used for clustering.
 Clustering algorithms may not work well with measures having more than 10 to 20 dimensions.

     For example, if you selected all the options above and retained all their dimensions, the accumulated distance measures would have a total of 53 dimensions.
 This number may be reduced (e.g., to a default 10) using the PCA decomposition invoked by this